ZenMastersTeam/Zen-UV/mkdocs/zenuv3_to_zenuv4.md

 # Upgrade Zen UV 3 to Zen UV 4 FAQ

+## Important information

+The ability to upgrade from version 3 to version 4 is limited to the end of 2024.
+If you have not managed to upgrade your version 3 before the end of 2024, then unfortunately we will not be able to provide you with a discount.
+However, you will still have access to version 3, which you can continue to use.

 ## What will I get after upgrading from Zen UV 3 to Zen UV 4?

 From a general perspective: you will get a tool which is much more user-friendly and is providing more efficient work with UVs.